 Our school-year schedule started September 3 and while most "prime times" slots are currently full, a few openings remain, which we have listed below.
 For your convenience, we post updated openings to this space on occasion.
 But we always welcome your inquiries, regardless of what today's openings may be.
 Contact us!
 We'd love to talk more about your specific and individual needs.

-♩ Weekday early/mid-afternoon starting at/before 3:00: For adults, home-school, and those with daytime flexibility, we have many possibilities for placements Monday through Friday.
+♩ Weekday early/mid-afternoon starting at/before 3:30: For adults, home-school, and those with daytime flexibility, we welcome you and we have many possibilities for placements Monday through Friday.

 ♩ Weekday mornings: Valerio Pajon offers times to schdule on Friday between 8:30 AM and 11:00 AM.

 𝅗𝅥 When can we start?
 All of our openings above are be available for you to start lessons today.
 However, we can also consider a January start date depending on your individual needs.

 A handful of students have earned our in-house Studio Award, which we call the Studio Star.
 TThe following students went the extra mile by completing a broad checklist of tasks and activities and have earnedTHE ORIGINAL STUDIO STAR!

 Karthik Thyagarajan and Alex Xu (Year 1), Vihaan Mathur and Anne Severino (Year 2).

 And a special congratulations to Eliana Rougle who completed the checklist for the fourth and final year and earned a unique-in-the-world handmade plaque commemorating her achievement!

 Additional category awards went to: Karthik Thyagarajan, Priya Perakam,andOwen Rollins (Most Workshop Performances) and to Eliana Rougle and Noah Tennenbaum (Performance Achievement*).